Webull Options Trading Levels

 Approval Levels

-To start trading options on Webull, new users need to apply for approval.
-There are several levels of options trading permissions, each offering different capabilities and risk exposure.
+The first thing to know about trading options at Webull, is that new traders need to apply for permission first.
+There are several levels of options trading approval that traders can apply for, and each tier comes with added capabilities and different risk profiles.

 Webull Level 1 Options